 For purposes of GCA recovery, the standard of review to be utilized by the Commission in assessing the action (or lack of action) of a utility in a specific Gas Purchase Year shall be whether the action (or lack of action) of a utility was reasonable in light of the information known, or which should have been known, at the time of the action (or lack of action).

 RULE (4 CCR) 723-8-9.
-BURDEN APPLICABILITY.
+BURDEN OF PROOF.

 If the Commission elects to hold a hearing, the utility shall have the burden of proof and the burden of going forward to establish the reasonableness of actual gas commodity and Upstream Service costs incurred during the review period.
+The utility shall file its testimony and exhibits supporting gas cost recovery for the Gas Purchase Year at issue, to meet the Prudence Review Standard, Rule 8.
+The testimony shall be filed in question-and-answer format, 15 days after the close of the notice period for such hearing.

 RULE (4 CCR) 723-8-10 MONITORING OF ACCOUNT NO. 191 BALANCE.

 Each utility shall monitor the net under- or over-recovery balance in Account No. 191 on a monthly basis.
 On a quarterly basis, or as otherwise established individually for a utility, each utility shall provide a report to the Commission within 30 days of the end of each quarter stating the Account No. 191 balance calculation for each rate area.
 Reports shall include the Account No. 191 balance information specified in Rule 4.7.3 (GCA Exhibit 3) and shall be filed under one common docket number, established by the Commission to receive Account 191 No. balance filings from all utilities.
 In addition, if the monthly change in the Account No. 191 balance (whether positive or negative) for any GCA rate area exceeds 50% of the monthly average of actual gas purchase costs for the twelve months prior to the month at issue for the GCA rate area, the utility shall provide a written explanation to the Commission within 30 days of the end of the month at issue.
 The explanation shall detail the reason for any price and volume variance from the gas purchase forecast.
 In addition, the explanation shall identify any corrective action that the utility is pursuing.
 If the utility management believes no corrective action is necessary, the explanation should explain why corrective action is not necessary.